-Budgeted cost: £ 377,551
+Budgeted cost: £318,132

-Activity Evidence that supports this approach Challenge number(s) addressed Intervention Mentors - employed to work in a variety of roles across the school, including supporting with tuition and restorative practice in the Hub.
-Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining students or those fall- ing behind, both one-to-one: One to one tuition EEF (educationendow- mentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 2, 3, 4 Employment of a part time Bilingual Teaching Assistant to support with increasing number of EAL students arriving who are usually also disadvantaged students to help ease their transition into the UK Educational system and to learn English.
-Teaching assistants can provide a large positive impact on learner outcomes, however, how they are deployed is key.
-Recognising the needs of our students has allowed us to target the use of TAs:Teaching Assistant Interventions - Education Endowment Foundation - ToolkitThey can also be used to as an effective method to support low attaining students or those falling behind, both one-to-one: One to one tuition EEF (educationendow- mentfoundation.org.uk)And in small groups: 1, 3
+Activity Evidence that supports this approach Challenge number(s) addressed Pastoral support officers - employed to work in a variety of roles across the school, including supporting with tuition and restorative practice in the Hub.
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining students or those falling behind, both one-to-one: One to one tuition EEF (educationendow-mentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand 2, 3, 4 Education Endowment Foundation EEF Employment of a part time Bilingual Teaching Assistant to support with increasing number of EAL students arriving who are usually also Teaching assistants can provide a large positive impact on learner outcomes, however, how they are deployed is key.
+Recognising the needs of our students has allowed us to target the use of TAs: 1, 3 disadvantaged students to help ease their transition into the Teaching Assistant Interventions - Education Endowment Foundation - Toolkit UK Educational system and to learn English.
+They can also be used to as an effective method to support low attaining students or those falling behind, both one-to-one: One to one tuition EEF (educationendow-mentfoundation.org.uk) And in small groups:

-Small group tuition Toolkit Strand Education Endowment Foundation EEF Employment of Subject specific Teaching Assistants for Maths (funded by Richard Reeves As above, we have recognised the impact that TAs can make when deployed effectively and have recruited to allow for effective intervention in each of these areas.
-1, 3, 4 Foundation), to work with individual and small groups of students particularly Teaching Assistant Interventions - Education Endowment Foundation - Toolkit those disadvantaged to close the attainment gap.
+1 Small group tuition Toolkit Strand Education Endowment Foundation EEF Employment of Subject specific Teaching Assistants for Maths (funded by Richard Reeves Foundation), to work with individual and small groups of students particularly those disadvantaged to close the attainment As above, we have recognised the impact that TAs can make when deployed effectively and have recruited to allow for effective intervention in each of these areas.
+Teaching Assistant Interventions - Education Endowment Foundation - Toolkit One to one tuition EEF (educationendowmentfoundation.org.uk) 1, 3, 4 gap.
 Use of NTP.
-One to one tuition EEF (educationendow- mentfoundation.org.uk) Small group tuition Toolkit Strand Education Endowment Foundation EEF Home learning focus to support with engagement in home learning and develop more independent learning skills.
-To include use of Seneca Learning across Evidence suggests that homework has a posi- tive impact on students learning, but that providing a space for students who may not be able to learn at home is key.
-This will be a whole school initiative at Senior Leadership level and will include emphasis on online plat- forms to support home learning.
-Education Endowment Foundation - Toolkit - 2, 4, 5 faculties.
-Homework This club also allows for the Intervention Men- tors to work in small groups to benefit our dis- advantaged students more: Small group tuition Toolkit Strand Education Endowment Foundation EEF
+Small group tuition Toolkit Strand Education Endowment Foundation EEF Home learning focus to support with engagement in home learning and develop more independent learning skills.
+To include use of Seneca Learning across faculties.
+Evidence suggests that homework has a positive impact on students learning, but that providing a space for students who may not be able to learn at home is key.
+This will be a whole school initiative at Senior Leadership level and will include emphasis on online platforms to support home learning.
+Education Endowment Foundation - Toolkit - Homework 2, 4, 5 This club also allows for the Intervention Mentors to work in small groups to benefit our disadvantaged students more: Small group tuition Toolkit Strand Education Endowment Foundation EEF